 Ketogenic and low-carb diets have been studied quite extensively and in nearly every study they come out on top as more beneficial for the participants.
 You can find a reference list to ketogenic/low-carb studies by clicking here.

 Pursing any type of new diet, particularly one with dietary food group exclusions, requires research on your part.
-It is always a good idea to consult your doctor before starting a new diet in case he/she may have concerns you had not considered.
-If you have no health problems and really believe the ketogenic diet is for you but your doctor disagrees, it may not be for you.
-If you have questions about this way of eating, you may want to find a doctor or nutritionist who has more experience with the diet.
-There are also more books on the market to help those who want to learn more.
+It is always a good idea to consult your doctor before starting a new diet.
+He/she may point out concerns you had not considered based on your unique situation.
+If you have questions about this way of eating, you may want to find a dietitian or nutritionist who has some experience with low carb diets and general nutrition.
+There are also books on the market to help those who want to learn more about going Keto.
 There is no one size fits all plan, so do your research.

 I’d talked about the benefits a lot, so let me present some balance.
 Here are some articles that talk about the pros and cons of Keto and Ketosis: